 The movements were proven through rapid prototyping using wood, aluminum, cardboard, etc. With a general idea of the movements, Fusion 360 was used to design the parts, and then each part was 3D printed.

 Spray foam insulation was used to create the bark by spraying the foam into a silicon cake mold.
 Once molded the foam was applied to the base, coated with a flexible rubber, and painted.
-Before applying the end grain overlay to the base, LED lights were embedded into the top; when off the lights are invisible.
+Before applying the end grain overlay to top of the base, LED lights were embedded into the top; when off the lights are invisible.

 Finally the skeleton was covered in nylon and the fur was adhered.
 The nylon allowed the squirrel to maintain its movement while creating a surface to apply the hair and fur to.
 Hands and feet were sculpted and the eyes were 3D printed and attached.
 Magnets embedded in the hands allow the squirrel to hold his microphone and strawberry.